Grensom/NodeMCU-AlexaDevice/README.md

 3. Copy your API Key from dashboard

-4. Connect to Sinric IOT server.
-For an example use switch https://github.com/kakopappa/sinric/blob/master/arduino_examples
+4. Connect to Sinric IOT server >> Use NodeMCU-Alexa.ino sketch.
+For other examples:  https://github.com/kakopappa/sinric/blob/master/arduino_examples

 5. Change the Arduino Sketch.
 Replace the API Key, Wifi SSID and Password